Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ‘I just know.
 There are ravens everywhere in the forest, but they’re not friendly, and they’re scared of the bear.
 I get flashes of them trying to peck out the bear’s eyes.’

 Noren stiffened.
-I stopped talking, angered that he wasn’t listening properly.
+I stopped talking, slightly annoyed that he wasn’t listening properly.

 Noren pointed.
 I couldn’t see anything where he was pointing, even though I squinted into the setting sun.